 The risk of emboli formation in atrial fibrillation depends on other risk factors such as age, hypertension, diabetes, recent heart failure, or previous stroke.

 Thrombus formation can also occur within the ventricles, occurring in approximately 30% of anterior wall myocardial infarctions, compared to only 5% of inferior ones.

-Other risk factors are poor ejection fraction (<35%), infarct size, and presence of atrial fibrillation.
-In the first three months after infarction, left ventricular aneurysms have a 10% risk of emboli formation.
+Other risk factors are poor ejection fraction (<35%), infarct size, and the presence of atrial fibrillation.
+In the first three months after infarction, left ventricular aneurysms to have a 10% risk of emboli formation.

 Patients with prosthetic valves also have a significantly increased risk of thromboembolism.